grishko188/Points-of-interest/README.md

 ## Architecture
 This application follows the classic SOLID based clean architecture approach.
-This approach differs from [official architecture guidance](https://developer.android.com/topic/architecture), иut it is actively used by many developers.
+This approach differs from [official architecture guidance](https://developer.android.com/topic/architecture), but it is actively used by many developers.
 With this approach, the amount of boilerplate code increases, in favor of standardization and scalability.

 ## Modularization